-Aims: The aim of this review article is to briefly address the anatomy of pain, the concept of pain, and some related topics.
-Method and Materials: This article was conducted by reviewing scientific articles related to pain (including the anatomy of pain, the concept of pain, types of pain, neural connections of pain, and other related topics).
-Findings: Pain is an unpleasant sensation that usually occurs following physical and mental damage, and is one of the topics discussed in various sciences, including medicine and psychology.
-Pain is one of the body's protective mechanisms against stimuli and damage to it.
-Pain has been classified and defined in various ways in terms of intensity, type, cause, transmission pathways, and other side effects.The pain system (as a sensory system) includes primary afferents in the spinal cord to various areas of the brain.
-The experience of pain is modulated by interactions in its ascending and descending pathways.
-A proper understanding of these modulatory mechanisms is vital in health and disease and for treatment in various clinical conditions.
-Conclusion: This study briefly refers to pain and its concept, the stages of pain perception, pain receptors and pathways, the modulatory effect of these pathways on pain reduction, types of pain, and some related issues.
+Aims: This article presents information on the anatomy of pain, the concept of pain, and related topics.
+Method and Materials: This article was conducted by reviewing scientific articles related to pain including the anatomy of pain, the concept of pain, types of pain, neural connections of pain, and other related topics.
+Findings: Pain is an unpleasant sensation that usually occurs following physical or mental damage and is a topic discussed across various sciences, including medicine and psychology.
+Pain has been classified and defined in various ways, including intensity, type, cause, transmission pathways, and other side effects..
+Conclusion: This review study addresses pain and related topics, including the nature of pain, pain receptors, pain pathways, the modulating effects of these pathways on pain reduction, and types of pain.

 MLA